nickeisenberg/bash_to_python/README.md

 This repo uses `subprocess` to call some common bash functions from python.
+There are also some 100% python implemented functions that are bash adjacent.
 Currently only Darwin and Linux operating systems are supported.

 # Installation
 You can use `pip` to install the repo locally.